bittnkr/uniq/README.md

 Code released under **GNU 3.0** and docs under Creative Commons License (CC BY-SA 3.0).

-To use this code on a closed source application, you must ask a special permission to the author(bittnkr at gmail.com)
+To use this invention in hardware or closed source application, a special permission is needed (bittnkr at gmail.com)

 [1]: https://en.wikipedia.org/wiki/Queue_(abstract_data_type)
 [2]: https://stackoverflow.com/a/890269/9464885